rarutyun/iso_cpp_papers/numeric_ranges_algorithms/numeric_ranges_algorithms.md

 * `ranges::dot` for the special case of binary `transform_reduce` with transform `multiplies{}` and reduction `plus{}`.

 The following sections explain why we propose these algorithms and not others.
 This relates to other aspects of the design besides algorithm selection, such as whether to include optional projection parameters.

+# Design

+## What algorithms to include?

 ### Current set of numeric algorithms

-[@P3179R8], "C++ Parallel Range Algorithms," is in the last stages of wording review as of the publication date. [@P3179R8] explicitly defers adding `ranges` versions of the numeric algorithms.
+[@P3179R8], "C++ Parallel Range Algorithms," is in the last stages of wording review as of the publication date.
+[@P3179R8] explicitly defers adding `ranges` versions of the numeric algorithms.
 This proposal does that.
-As such, we focus on the numeric algorithms, that is, the 11 algorithms in [numeric.ops]{- .sref}.
+As such, we focus on the 11 algorithms in [numeric.ops]{- .sref}.

 * `iota`